-Finalists will be recognized and up to five applicants will be selected as award winners and each winner will receive a $100 cash prize.
+Finalists will be recognized and up to four applicants will be selected as award winners and each winner will receive a $500 cash prize.

 Certain projects, such as rain gardens, shoreline restorations and use of lake water for irrigation may be eligible for cost share assistance.
 Please see our Cost Share page for more information.

 Applicants for the 2nd Annual Water Quality Improvement Award must apply by September 2017.

 In 2016 the Water Quality Improvement Award was awarded to four families, each of whom installed best management practices.
 The 2016 Award winners were: Pete and Elizabeth Guidarelli; John and Rondi Phillips; Gene and Nicole Martens; and Linda Wiecher.